 10.2 All monies belonging to IGSO shall be deposited and disbursed through a bank account established for IGSO at Campus Organizations Accounting Office and/or approved institution/office (must receive authorization via Campus Organizations Accounting Office).

-10.3 All funds must be deposited in the appropriate IGSO account within after collection.
+10.3 All funds must be deposited in the appropriate IGSO account within two business days after collection.

 10.4 The Treasurer and an Advisor(s) must approve and sign each expenditure before payment.